-Anyone who visits New England will most certainly want to experience our storied coastal towns, dotted with beaches and dunes from Connecticut to Maine.
-Newport RI in particular has been spoiled by not only miles of beautiful beaches, but warm ocean waters as well.
-As one of the last stops for the Gulf Stream current that starts in the Florida straits and juts out across the Atlantic to southern England, Newport RI's water temperatures often rise above 70 degrees on the beaches in the months of July and August.
+Newport RI has been spoiled by not only miles of coastline and sandy beaches, but warm ocean waters as well.
+As one of the last stops for the Gulf Stream current that starts in the Florida straits and juts out across the Atlantic to southern England, Newport's water temperatures often rise above 70 degrees on the beaches in the months of July and August.
 Sometimes it even warms enough to swim by Memorial Day!
-At the end of the season in September and October, the ocean water in Newport RI is often well into the 60's still and many people swim the beaches until the last weeks of October.
+At the end of the season in September and October, the ocean water is often still in the mid 60's and many people swim the beaches until the last weeks of October.

 Newport's largest beach and recreation area.
-Only area beach that has a carousel, aquarium, rentable beach houses and food concession area.
+This beach has a small kid-centric aquarium, rentable beach houses and food concession area.
 Known for its twin lobster rolls, served up daily at a price that can't be beat!
 Great for kids and families with all the extra activities and food options.
 Parking fees range from $10 on weekdays to $20 on weekends/holidays and season passes are $40 for residents / $80 for nonresidents.
 About a 15-minute walk from downtown Newport or a 5-minute bike or taxi ride.

 This is a very small beach sometimes referred to as "rejects beach" located at the intersection of Bellevue Avenue and Ocean Drive.
 Accessible only by foot or bike, it is a great place to stop on a bike ride and relax and watch the surf.
 The larger area of the beach past the rocks is private and part of the Spouting Rock Beach Association.
 FREE.
 About a 15-minute bike ride from downtown Newport or a 10-minute taxi ride.
 Please Note: there is NO parking anywhere in the near vacinity for vehicles.
 Bikes and scooters may find a spot right at the beach.